Accounting Policy

 Accounting policy related to Impairment has been disclosed in Note 5a.

 viii.
-The Company holds 12.67 crore shares of Tata Teleservices (Maharashtra) Limited ("TTML") designated as fair value through OCI which is carried out at each balance sheet date basis the quoted price.
-Quoted price of TTML has witnessed significant fluctuation and management believes that the quoted price may not represent the fair value of TTML shares since it has accumulated losses and negative net worth.
-Accordingly on a conservative basis, the management has not recognized fair value gain in OCI after September 30, 2021.
+The Company holds 12.67 crore shares of Tata Teleservices (Maharashtra) Limited (“TTML”) designated as fair value through OCI which is carried out at each balance sheet date basis the quoted price.
+During the earlier year, quoted price of TTML has witnessed significant fluctuation and management believes that the quoted price did not represent the fair value of TTML shares since it has accumulated losses and negative net worth and on a conservative basis, the management has not recognized fair value gain in OCI after September 30, 2021.
+However, during the current year considering the market conditions have got stabilized and the price has become more reliable and represents the fair value, the Company has resumed the fair valuation of the investment effective from March 31, 2025 and recognised a gain of ' 265.34 crore in OCI income.

 xi.
 Investments at Fair Value through Other Comprehensive Income (FVTOCI) reflects investment in quoted and unquoted equity securities.
 These equity shares are designated as FVTOCI as they are not held for trading purpose and are not in similar line of business as the Company.
 Thus, disclosing their fair value fluctuation in profit or loss will not reflect the purpose of holding.